AI-Enabled-Software-Testing/Traveling-Salesman-Problem/README.md

 * GeneticAlgorithm_NearestNeighbor
 * Baseline_Random

-By default, **Simulated Annealing with Nearest Neighbor** search is chosen given its lowest cost.
+By default, **Simulated Annealing with Nearest Neighbor** search is chosen given its consistent best results.

 The submission includes the implementation files and a detailed report (as .pdf) describing the solution, approach, and optimizations implemented.